 Not only have I made my fair share of mistakes, but I have probably also made enough to cover for several other people too, many times over.

-Sure I got results the required results, but in leadership, while you might think the end justifies the means, it does lead to sustainable leadership practices, ones that make people want to work for you.
+Sure I got results the required results, but in leadership workshop, while you might think the end justifies the means, it does lead to sustainable leadership practices, ones that make people want to work for you.

 Here are seven mistakes that I confess to making which hampered my early leadership career, and almost cost me my job.